 We have high expectations of students' behaviour and discipline and as they progress through the school we encourage them to take responsibility for their studies and to share in promoting our values.
-Our sanctions are firm but fair and our rewards schemes include a merit system and an Enterprise Passport, which recognise academic success, a strong work ethic and enterprise skills.
+Our sanctions are firm but fair and our rewards schemes include a House system, a merit system and an Enterprise Passport, which recognise academic success, a strong work ethic and enterprise skills.
 Every year, many students are rewarded for their efforts in our annual Awards Evening at The Cliffs Pavilion.

 We have a clear uniform policy, which we work hard to enforce.
 It has been designed to be comfortable, practical and affordable.
 The Sixth Form do not wear a uniform but are asked to adhere to a dress code.

 Attendance is vital to success at school.
-In line with new government guidelines, holidays during term time are not allowed and leave of absence for holiday purposes can no longer be applied for.
+In line with government guidelines, holidays during term time are not allowed and leave of absence for holiday purposes can no longer be applied for.
 When a child is unwell, parents are asked to contact the school immediately.
 The Attendance Officer is Mrs Kate England and she can be contacted on 01702 545771, extension 3209.

 Our school day enables students to extend their education through a rich and varied extra-curricular programme between 2.30pm and 3.30pm.
-Over sixty clubs are provided to encourage students to participate in sports, dance, drama, music, arts and revision clubs throughout the week.
+Clubs are provided to encourage students to participate in sports, dance, drama, music, arts and revision clubs throughout the week.

 Potential responsibilities for students

 Learning to be responsible is important and KES students are encouraged to take on roles of responsibility from the time that they enter.
-There are a large number of opportunities to assume these roles including: Senior Prefect, Prefect, Library Monitor, KES Sports Captain, School Council Member, Bully Council Member, Reception Duty, Paired Reading Project, Tutor Group Representative, helping at parents' evenings, support with feeder primary schools, Buddy Mentoring, Junior Sports Leadership Award.
+There are a large number of opportunities to assume these roles including: Senior Prefect, Prefect, Library Monitor, House Captain, KES Sports Captain, School Council Member, Bully Council Member, Reception Duty, Paired Reading Project, Tutor Group Representative, helping at parents' evenings and open events, support with feeder primary schools, Buddy Mentoring and Junior Sports Leadership Award.

 Student Council meetings provide students’ with the opportunity to make a positive contribution to the running of the school.
 All students have the opportunity to play a part in Student Voice at KES.